Kidney (Renal) Involvement (Main Menu)

 Peritoneal Dialysis

-Peritoneal Dialysis Machine Peritoneal Dialysis.
+Peritoneal Dialysis.
 With peritoneal dialysis (PD), you have some choices in treating advanced and permanent kidney failure.
 Since you don't have to schedule dialysis sessions at a center, PD gives you more control.
 You can give yourself treatments at home, at work, or on trips.
-NIH Publication No. 06–4688 May 2006.
+NIH.

 The cycler — which automatically fills and drains your abdomen, usually at night while you sleep — can be programmed to deliver specified volumes of dialysis solution on a specified schedule.
 NIDDK.